Complexity of Unknotting of Trivial 2-knots: Constructing the -knots.

-Note that if one adds one more relator to the finite presentation $P_n$, namely, $t$, then one obtains a finite presentation of the trivial group.
+Note that if one adds one more relation to the finite presentation $P_n$, namely, $t=1$, then one obtains a finite presentation of the trivial group.
 Denote the resulting finite presentation of the trivial group by $Q_n$.
-The finite presentation $Q_n$ can be trasformed to the trivial finite presentation of the trivial group by performing $O(n)$ elementary operations of the following types: 1) Replacing a relator by its inverse; 2) Replacing a relator by its product with another relator; and 3) Replacing a relator $r$ by $grg^{-1}$ or $g^{-1}rg$, where $g$ is a generator.
-Indeed, one can use $O(n)$ operations involving only the relators $tv_nt^{-1}x_n^{-1}v_n^{-1}$ and $t$ to replace these two relators by $x_n$ and $t$, and then $O(1)$ operations to transform each of the first $n-1$ relators to $x_i$ for an appropriate $i$.
-(The trivial finite presentation here is the finite presentation, where the set of relators coincides with the set of generators).
-Note the $Q_n$, the considered trivial finite presentation and all intermediate finite presentations are balanced, that is the number of generators is equal to the number of relators.
+The finite presentation $Q_n$ can be transformed to the trivial finite presentation of the trivial group by performing $O(2^n)$ elementary operations of the following types. \begin{Def} Andrews-Curtis operations: \begin{enumerate} \item Inserting (or deleting) a pair of canceling generators $gg^{-1}$ or $g^{-1}g$ in any position in a generator; \item Replacing a relator by its inverse; \item Replacing a relator by its product with another relator; \item Cyclically permuting a relator; \item Adding or deleting a pair, a generator $g$ and a relator $g$, if the letter $g$ doesn't enter any other relations. \end{enumerate} \end{Def}

+Indeed, one can use $O(2^n)$ operations involving only the relators $tv_nt^{-1}x_n^{-1}v_n^{-1}$ and $t$ to replace these two relators by $x_n$ and $t$, then $O(1)$ operations to transform each of the first $n-1$ relators to $x_i$ for an appropriate $i$, and finally $O(n)$ operations of type (4) removing all generators and relations to obtain the trivial presentation $\langle \ | \ \rangle$.
+Note the $Q_n$, the considered trivial finite presentation, and all intermediate finite presentations are balanced, that is the number of generators is equal to the number of relators.